Skip to main content

 Pounded Yam (Iyan)

-Smooth, stretchy dough made from pounded boiled yam.
-One of Nigeria's most popular swallows (starchy sides) eaten with soups like egusi, efo riro, or ogbono.
-Requires skill to pound traditionally with mortar and pestle.
-Satisfying, filling, quintessentially Nigerian.
+Smooth, stretchy dough made by pounding boiled yam.
+It's one of the country's most popular swallows, eaten with soups like egusi, efo riro, or ogbono.
+Pounding it properly with a mortar and pestle takes real practice.
+Filling and about as Nigerian as food gets.

 Pepper Soup